oat-sa/taohub-articles/forge/Documentation for core components/internationalization.md

 ### How to Edit PO Files

 Because PO files are just plain text files, you can use your favorite editor to modify them.
-In this case, please make sure that the encoding in use is **UTF-8**.
-On the other and, you can use specialize gettext editor that will display messages to be translated in a more friendly way.
+In this case, please make sure that the encoding is **UTF-8**.
+Alternatively, you can use a specialized gettext editor that will display messages to be translated in a more friendly way.
 We recommend the use of [POEdit](http://www.poedit.net/), a free and multi-platform gettext editor.

 ### PO files Compilation

 When *messages* contained in a PO File are updated (e.g. correction of an existing translation) or are simply added, it has to be compiled.
-Indeed, only compiled translations are available to the end-users for better performance.
+Indeed, only compiled translations are available to the end-users (for better performance).
 TAO is packaged with translation tools making you able to compile PO files on your own.
 To do so, please refer to the tao_scripts_translate|TAO Translate Script Documentation.

 ## RDF Translation Models